docutils/docutils/prest/doc/src/reStructuredText.rst

 Indentation
 -----------

-Indentation is used to indicate, and is only significant in
+Indentation is used to indicate -- and is only significant in indicating -- block quotes, definitions (in definition list items), and local nested content:
-indicating:

-- multi-line contents of list items,
-- multiple body elements within a list item (including nested lists),
+- list item content (multi-line contents of list items, and multiple body elements within a list item, including nested lists),
-- the definition part of a definition list item,
-- block quotes,
-- the extent of literal blocks, and
+- the content of literal blocks, and
-- the extent of explicit markup blocks.
+- the content of explicit markup blocks.

 Any text whose indentation is less than that of the current level (i.e., unindented text or "dedents") ends the current level of